FixPlanet/FixPlanet.github.io/src/index.md

 with a specific project in mind.

 We offer a <span class="amount">£1,000</span> no strings attached grant, paid directly to your bank account.
-Payment is made in three parts, half upon acceptance, and the remainder paid out in the accordance of meeting the
+Payment is made in three parts, forty percent upon acceptance, and the remainder paid out in the accordance of meeting the
 <a href="#milestones">milestones</a>.

 All our governance and organisation details can be found open-source on